 Which is the faster connection, Wifi or Ethernet cables?

 Although both Wifi and Ethernet connections are both theoretically capable of reaching extremely fast internet speeds, in actual practice results will vary.
-Generally speaking wired Ethernet connections will be faster than connecting to a Wifi base station which is hooked up to the same underlying internet connection.
+Generally speaking, wired Ethernet connections will be faster than connecting to a Wifi base station that is hooked up to the same underlying internet connection.
 This is because adding a Wifi transmitting base station in between your computer and the internet always adds at least a little bit of latency to your connection (even if the Wifi router is new and fast).

 Additionally, even though the latest and most expensive Wifi routers are extremely fast, if your computer is slower and doesn’t use the newest band of Wifi frequency or if your computer is new but the Wifi router is older you may not be able to achieve the highest speeds because the router will be bottlenecked by the slowest piece of hardware.
 Finally, depending on how far away you are from the router and how many walls or interfering frequencies there are from other nearby devices, your speeds using Wifi may be slower than they would be with a wired Ethernet connection.
 Ethernet is almost always faster than Wifi on the same internet connection.